-Do not allow athletes in the Training Room UNLESS SUPERVISED at all times by a coach.
-Keep the Training Room clean.
-Tape and other medical supplies are to be obtained through the AD.
-Athletes should be required to help keep the facilities clean, neat, and orderly after each use.
+Do not allow athletes in the Training Room UNLESS SUPERVISED by the coach or athletic trainer.
+Tape and other medical supplies are to be obtained through the Athletic Trainer.

-TRANSPORTATION - Athletic Contests Outside District Boundaries
+TRANSPORTATION - Athletic Contests Outside District Boundaries guardians with a 24-hour written notice.

-Athletes shall ride to and from all contests outside of the geographical boundaries of the District on school-provided transportation.
-Students may return home from the contest with their parents or legal guardians with a 24-hour written notice.
 That notice shall be on an approved school form signed by the student, parent, AD, and Principal or designee.
 The form shall then be given to the coach prior to departure for the athletic contest.
 (See.....) (form provided after this section).